Koriukivka massacre: Background

-During the German occupation, the village of Koriukivka was a center of Soviet partisan warfare in Chernihiv Oblast.
-On the night of 27 February 1943, the partisans of Oleksiy Fedorov, having learned that the children of the commanders of a Soviet partisan unit were jailed in the Koriukivka prison, attacked the local Axis garrison, which consisted mostly of Hungarians.
-During that raid, 78 Axis soldiers were killed and eight captured.
+After Fedorov's partisans learned that two underage sons of the commander of a local Soviet partisan unit in a nearby village had been jailed in the Koriukivka prison, they attempted to liberate them.
+On the night of 27 February 1943, the partisans attacked the Axis garrison stationed in the town, which consisted mostly of Hungarians.
+During that raid, 78 Axis soldiers were claimed to have been killed and eight captured.
+The inmates were liberated, and the partisan headquarters reported the capture of two machine guns, 119 rifles and 2500 cartridges, and five occupiers.
 Several prisoners were released, and some buildings blown up.
 The partisans had warned the residents of Koriukivka about possible German retribution, but the next day after the partisan raid the way out was blocked.
 Nonetheless, at least one woman with three children managed to escape from Koriukivka on that day.